journeyman electrician practice test

 What Types of Questions Are on the NEC Portion?

-While the NEC portion makes up the majority of the journeyman electrician test, most questions fall into two categories: code lookup and code calculation questions.
-Understanding the difference between the two is key to your success.
+The NEC portion makes up most of the journeyman electrician exam.
+Within that section, most questions fall into two main categories: code lookup questions and code calculation questions.

 Code Lookup Questions